MZanggl/flooent/README.md

 */
 ```

 There is no standalone function for "groupBy".
-Instead, use the native "Map.groupBy" or "Object.groupBy" (it only supports a callback).
+Instead, use the native "Map.groupBy" or "Object.groupBy" (they only support a callback as the argument).

 ### keyBy